kharij/Tekken-6-HD-Texture-Pack/README.md

 # What's New?
 ### `v0.1`
 - All stages now feature higher-quality textures.
+  - There are also adjustments made to make the stages appear more vibrant.
 - Mob sprites are collected into respective folders.

 Screenshots